Tlbowman42/F24_Team7_Lochinvar-Fan-Controller/Reports/Conceptual Design and Planning.md

    - smaller storage size yet slightly faster read/write speeds.
    - Good for small data sets such as basic settings or small logs.[18]

 Our design will require an EEPROM with larger storage capacity rather than as opposed to slightly faster access speeds.
-Due to this we have chosen to go with the 64Kbit EEprom chip as it fills our need for greater storage capacity while also maintaining fast read/write speeds.
+Due to this we have chosen to go with the 64Kbit EEPROM chip as it fills our need for greater storage capacity while also maintaining fast read/write speeds.

 ## Potential Pre-processing Solutions